 Acute pain is associated with some event, like an injury, such as a sprain or an impact, when the knee hits the ground hard or something hits it.
 Hopefully, the pain will resolve itself naturally through the RICE method.
-However, in some cases, like we see in professional sports or car accidents, the injury can be very painful, thus requiring medical attention.
+However, in some cases, as we see in professional sports or car accidents, the injury can be very painful, thus requiring medical attention.

-Chronic Pain is pain that develops over time and just doesn’t seem to go away.
-It can be bearable, however, if it persists and really starts interfering with your daily life, then it may be time to take a look at professional help.
+Chronic pain is pain that develops over time and just doesn’t seem to go away.
+It can be bearable; however, if it persists and really starts interfering with your daily life, then it may be time to take a look at professional help.
 If you rate your knee pain on a scale of 1-3, where 1 is noticeable but not too much, that is probably ok, and you may well be able to get by treating it yourself.

 Pain levels of 2 is when the pain is annoying but not out of control.
 You still may be able to take care of it yourself.

-However, if your pain level is 3 or higher–and you’ll know when you feel it–it’s probably time to see some sort of professional, whether an orthopedic doctor, physical therapist, or even acupuncturist, massage therapist, at a minimum.
+However, if your pain level is 3 or higher–and you’ll know when you feel it–it’s probably time to see some sort of professional, whether an orthopedic doctor, physical therapist or even acupuncturist, massage therapist, at a minimum.

 Acute and chronic pain are different clinical entities.
 Acute pain is provoked by a specific disease or injury, serves a useful biologic purpose, is associated with skeletal muscle spasm and sympathetic nervous system activation, and is self-limited.
-Chronic pain, in contrast, may be considered a disease state. via The difference between acute and chronic pain.
+Chronic pain, in contrast, may be considered a disease state.

-Different Types of Knee Injuries
+A Knee Doctor Understands Different Types of Knee Injuries

 One other important component of your knee is the cartilage and meniscus.
-These are semi soft tissues that act as shock absorbers when running or jumping.
+These are semi-soft tissues that act as shock absorbers when running or jumping.

-Put this all together and these are the types of injuries that can occur:
+Put this all together, and these are the types of injuries that can occur:

 - Sprains.
 These occur when a ligament is either overstretched or actually torn.
-You will feel pain, lack of full motion, weakness so you can’t support your weight
+You will feel pain, lack of full-motion, weakness so you can’t support your weight

 - Strains.
 Your tendons are stretched too far, resulting in pain on the sides of your knee.
 Your knee will not move freely.